B1gYosh1/Stainless-1.21.8/README.md

 # Stainless

-A Meteor Client addon for Minecraft 1.21.5 that includes PvP tools
+Meteor Client addon for Minecraft 1.21.5 that includes PvP tools

 ---